Dioxins and dioxin-like compounds

-Dioxins have different toxicity depending on the number and position of the chlorine atoms.
-Because dioxins refer to such a broad class of compounds that vary widely in toxicity, the concept of toxic equivalency factor (TEF) has been developed to facilitate risk assessment and regulatory control.
-TEFs exist for seven congeners of dioxins, ten furans and twelve PCBs.
-The reference congener is the most toxic dioxin TCDD which per definition has a TEF of one.
-In essence, multiplying the amount of a particular congener with its TEF produces the amount toxicologically equivalent to TCDD, and after this conversion all dioxin-like congeners can be summed up, and the resulting toxicity equivalent quantity (TEQ) gives an approximation of toxicity of the mixture measured as TCDD.
+Dioxins have different toxicities depending on the number and positions of the chlorine atoms.
+Because dioxins refers to such a broad class of compounds that vary widely in toxicity, the concept of toxic equivalency factor (TEF) has been developed to facilitate risk assessment and regulatory control.
+TEFs exist for seven congeners of dioxins, ten furans, and twelve PCBs.
+The reference congener is the most toxic dioxin (TCDD), which per definition has a TEF of one.
+In essence, multiplying the amount of a particular congener with its TEF produces the amount toxicologically equivalent to TCDD, and after this conversion, all dioxin-like congeners can be summed up, and the resulting toxicity equivalent quantity (TEQ) gives an approximation of toxicity of the mixture measured as TCDD.

 Dioxins are virtually insoluble in water but have a relatively high solubility in lipids.
 Therefore, they tend to associate with organic matter such as plankton, plant leaves, and animal fat.
 In addition, they tend to be adsorbed to inorganic particles, such as ash and soil.

-Dioxins are extremely stable and consequently tend to accumulate in the food chain.
-They are eliminated very slowly in animals, e.g. TCDD has a half-life of 7 to 9 years in humans.
-Incidents of contamination with PCBs are often reported as dioxin contamination incidents since these are of most public and regulatory concern.
+Dioxins are extremely stable and consequently tend to bioaccumulate in the food chain.
+They are eliminated very slowly in animals; for example, TCDD has a half-life of 7 to 9 years in humans.
+Incidents of contamination with PCBs are often reported as dioxin contamination incidents, since these are of most public and regulatory concern.

 Chemistry

 There are 75 possible congeners of polychlorinated dibenzo-p-dioxins, but only 7 of them have affinity for the aryl hydrocarbon receptor (AH receptor) and are toxic via this mechanism.
-The crucial structures are so called lateral chlorines in positions 2,3,7, and 8.
+The crucial structures are so-called lateral chlorines in positions 2, 3, 7, and 8.
 These 4 chlorines also make the congeners persistent, because they prevent microbial degradation.
-Additional chlorines make the compounds less potent, but basically the effects remain the same although at higher doses.
+Additional chlorines make the compounds less potent, but basically the effects remain the same, although at higher doses.
 There are 135 possible dibenzofurans, and 10 in which the lateral chlorines are dioxin-like.